Yonle/openradio/README.md

 # openradio
-Only some simple live stream library.
+A simple live streaming library written in JavaScript with ffmpeg.

-This library **require ffmpeg to be installed in your system/container**.
+This library **require [ffmpeg](https://ffmpeg.org) to be installed in your system/container**.

 ## Documentation
 ### module(options)